The Playwright Test Results Badge: Monitor Your CI/CD Directly from Chrome

 Overview

 As a developer or QA engineer, how much time do you lose switching between your IDE and your CI/CD dashboard?
 The Playwright Test Results Badge is a lightweight Chrome extension designed to eliminate that friction.
 Instead of digging through 100MB logs, you get an instant visual summary of your test status directly in your browser toolbar.
+New in v1.4: Full AWS S3 support with comprehensive setup instructions, alongside existing GitHub Pages support, giving you complete flexibility in where you store your test results.

 What the Extension Does